tryton/trytond/doc/ref/models/models.rst

 Class methods:

-.. classmethod:: ModelSQL.default_sequence()

-    Return default value for sequence field if the model has one.

 .. classmethod:: ModelSQL.table_query()

     Could be overrided to use a custom SQL query instead of a table of the